Sanne/ogm-kitchensink/README.md

 ## How to build it

-* Set that the environment variable JBOSS_HOME is set and points to the installation directory of a JBoss AS 7 installation
+* Set the environment variable JBOSS_HOME and ensure that it points to the installation directory of a JBoss AS 7 installation
-*     mvn package
+* `mvn package`

 ## Running tests